SpankChain/docs.spankpay.com/docs/v2-index.md

 The SpankPay Merchant SDK makes it easy to get paid with cryptocurrency: easy for your users, and easy for you \(the developer\).

-Getting started with SpankPay is a three-step process:
+Getting started with SpankPay is a four-step process:

 #### 1. Include the SpankPay JavaScript